-Creativity can be found in many forms—even in so-called chores—and we love the idea of turning school lunch into an exercise in creativity.
-Make this year's back-to-packing-lunch season fun, affordable and perfectly adorable with these picks for 15 of our favorite school lunch tips and tricks from around the web.
+Creativity manifests itself in many ways, people—and we love the idea of turning school lunch into an exercise in creativity.
+Make this year's back-to-packing-lunch season fun, affordable and perfectly adorable with our favorite lunchtime tips and tricks from around the web.

 Read More: Fruit Roll Up Fortune Cookies

 Cambria Bold, food and lifestyle editor at The Kitchn, shares the ultimate formula for fabulous make-ahead salads.
 While we wouldn't suggest sending any glass containers to school, the same principle works with any Tupperware container.
 We like the LockTop Lunch Set from OXO, or even a repurposed peanut butter container.
 Layer items as listed to maintain freshness, packing from wet-to-dry, with dressing always on the bottom and leafy greens on the top.

 Read More: No More Soggy Salads: A Guide to the Perfect Salad in a Jar

 The new wave of lunch box love notes continues with Jen of Scissors and Spatulas, who offers up a tutorial for a DIY Chalkboard Lunchbox.
 This simple idea will cut down your paper usage and help shrink that carbon footprint of yours.